-The term 'Earnings Per Share (EPS)' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Earnings Per Share (EPS)' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Earnings per share refer to the given total of earnings that a company has for every share of the firm’s stock that is outstanding.
 There are several formulas for calculating earnings per share.
 These depend on which segment of earnings are being considered.
 The FASB, or Financial Accounting Standards Board, makes corporations report such earnings per share on their income statement for all of the major components of such statements including discontinued operations, continuing operations, extraordinary items, and net income.